How to Use a 529 Plan for Tax Savings

 How much does it cost to set up a 529 plan?

 There are three areas where you may encounter fees while setting up your 529 plan.
 First, there may be minimum contributions required to open the investment account.
 You may encounter account minimums from zero dollars all the way up to several hundred dollars.
 Second, there can be fees associated with the investments in your 529 plan.
 Your investment choices should be made carefully with this in mind.
 Just like any investment account, expenses can eat into gains, so you should consider this before making your allocation choices.
 Lastly, you should always get the help of a qualified financial planner before you set up a 529 plan.
-Getting expert help is always recommended, especially when there are so many complexities involved.
+Getting professional help is always recommended, especially when there are so many complexities involved.

 Are there limits to how much money you can put into a 529 plan?